 What Is Trichotillomania?

-Trichotillomania is an urge to pull out hair, often linked to anxiety or stress.
-It can affect the scalp, eyebrows, eyelashes, and more.
+Trichotillomania is a condition characterized by recurrent, compulsive urges to pull out one’s own hair, often linked to anxiety, stress, or a need for sensory stimulation.
+It can affect the scalp, eyebrows, eyelashes, and other areas.

 Common Emotional Triggers